10 Interview Questions That Get to the Heart of Things

 6. What Do You Know About Our Company?

-What you’re listening for: No matter what your business is, a candidate should be familiar with what you do, the customers you serve and what differentiates you from similar businesses.
+What you’re listening for: No matter what your business is, a candidate should be familiar with three things: what you do, who the customers you serve are and what differentiates you from similar businesses.
 If you have a strong online presence, candidates should have visited your website and even be able to offer feedback.
 You are also looking for enthusiasm when discussing your company; the candidate should express interest in what you do and eagerness to become a part of your overall mission.

 7. Describe the Best Supervisor/Boss You Ever Reported To